ypt/group-optimizer/README.md

 After cloning this repo into a directory:

 ```
+# install dependencies
 $ npm install

+# create an example data set
+# OR, input your own data into input-data.csv as necessary
+$ cp input-data.csv.example input-data.csv

+# run the app
-$ node app
+$ npm start
 ```

-Most of the logic should reside in the files in the `/lib` directory.
+Most of the logic should reside in the files in the `/lib` directory, which is included in and kicked off from `/app.js`.

-TODO's
----

-- test with more realistic data
-- refine fitness function
-- refactor into browser runnable version?
-- csv input
-- tests
+For a general genetic algorithm framework, a forked version of [genetic.js](https://github.com/ypt/genetic-js) (which includes a few fixes to run in Node.js) is used.
+Check it out on [GitHub](https://github.com/ypt/genetic-js) for usage information.